Outsourcing social media might make sense for your business right now, given all the disruption in retailing and changes in consumer shopping habits.

 Let’s examine the pitfalls of outsourcing social media.

 Now that social media has matured and the platforms have shifted to advertising and data collection models, it’s not nearly as simple to succeed as it once was.

-Connecting to your followers (ie: customers) in a meaningful way is crucial.
-More and more, business owners are realizing they have a core group of “raving fans” and want to continue to build rapport with them, rather than trying to speak to thousands of disinterested buyers.
+Connecting to your followers in meaningful ways is crucial.
+Retailers are realizing now that they have a core group of “raving fans” and want to continue to connect and build rapport within their immediate community, rather than trying to reach thousands of disinterested users.

-Reaching people through the constant cacophony of content.
+Reaching people beyond the constant cacophony of content.

 There are thousands of distractions that capture your customers’ attention today and the bottom line is you’ve got to be noticed amongst all that noise.
 Most outsourcing social media agencies know this but can only go so far with their approach because they are not you.